Eat Well, Exercise Well, Be Well: Dietary and Fitness Guidelines

 - Eat a lot of whole grains—Examples of whole grains are brown rice, oatmeal, bulgur, and whole-wheat pasta.
 Your goal should be to make half your grains whole grains.

-- Drink more milk—Focus on low- or non-fat milk, cheese, and yogurt.
+- Have more dairy—Focus on low- or non-fat milk, cheese, and yogurt.

 - It is okay to eat certain fats—Some fats are okay to consume in moderation.
 These are monosaturated or polyunsaturated fats, which are found in foods like nuts and fish.